Skip to main content

 Install Dependencies

-npm install @dynamic-labs/sdk-react-core @dynamic-labs/ethereum @radix-ui/react-select @radix-ui/react-dialog @tanstack/react-query lucide-react zod
+npm install @dynamic-labs-sdk/client @dynamic-labs-sdk/evm @tanstack/react-query @radix-ui/react-select lucide-react

 Configure Environment Variables